fscorrupt/Posterizarr/README.md

     - Download and Install the Latest Imagemagick, installation is covered in Script **(You may need to run the Script as Admin on first run)**.
 - **Powershell Version:** 5.x or higher, ps core 6.x/7.x also works.

-**Configuration:**
+## Configuration:

 1. Open `config.example.json` located in the script directory.
 2. Update the following variables with your API keys and preferences:

-    **ApiPart**
+### ApiPart

 - `tvdbapi`: Your TVDB project API key.
 - `tmdbtoken`: Your TMDB token.
 - `FanartTvAPIKey`: Your Fanart personal API key.
-   - `PlexToken`: if you want to run this from remote, you have to specify the Plex Token.
+- `PlexToken`: Leave empty if not applicable.
+- `FavProvider`: Set your preferred provider (fallback is `tmdb`).
-   - `PreferedLanguageOrder`: default is `xx,en,de` (`xx` is Textless).
+- `PreferedLanguageOrder`: Specify language preferences.
+Default is `xx,en,de` (`xx` is Textless).
+Example configurations can be found in the config file.
+Language codes can be found here: [Lang Codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
-        - If its set to `xx` the script will focus on grabbing textless posters, if you set `en` to the beginning it will focus on grabbing `en`, example is in config file, lang codes can be found here: [Lang Codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
-   - `FavProvider`: What provider should be picked first?
-        - possible Values:
-            - `fanart` (fallback is `tmdb`)
-            - `tmdb` (fallback is `fanart`)
-            - `tvdb`

-   **PlexPart**
+### PlexPart

 - `LibstoExclude`: Libraries to exclude from processing.
 - `PlexUrl`: Plex server URL.

-   **PrerequisitePart**
+### PrerequisitePart

 - `AssetPath`: Path to store generated posters.
-   - `magickinstalllocation`: Path to ImageMagick installation location where the `Magick.exe` is located.
+- `magickinstalllocation`: Path to ImageMagick installation location where `Magick.exe` is located.
 - `font`: Font file name.
+- `backgroundfont`: Background font file name.
 - `overlayfile`: Overlay file name.
+- `backgroundoverlayfile`: Background overlay file name.
-   - `LibraryFolders`: true/false for the asset structure in one flat Folder or split into library media folders like pmm needs it.
+- `LibraryFolders`: Set to `true` for asset structure in one flat folder or `false` to split into library media folders like pmm needs it.
-   - `SeasonPosters`: true/false for also creating season posters.
+- `SeasonPosters`: Set to `true` to also create season posters.
-   - `BackgroundPosters`: true/false for also creating background posters.
+- `BackgroundPosters`: Set to `true` to also create background posters.

-   **OverlayPart**
+### OverlayPart

-   - `ImageProcessing`: Set it to true if you want the imagemagick part, if false it only downloads the posters.
+- `ImageProcessing`: Set to `true` if you want the ImageMagick part; if false, it only downloads the posters.

-   - `fontAllCaps`: If true, text is in caps `MY TEXT` else it would be `My Text`.
+### PosterOverlayPart

+- `fontAllCaps`: Set to `true` for all caps text, else `false`.
-   - `AddBorder`: true/false to add border to image
+- `AddBorder`: Set to `true` to add a border to the image.
-   - `AddText`: true/false to add Text to image
+- `AddText`: Set to `true` to add text to the image.
-   - `AddOverlay`: true/false to add the defined `overlayfile` to image
+- `AddOverlay`: Set to `true` to add the defined overlay file to the image.
-   - `AddBackgroundBorder`: true/false to add border to Background image
-   - `AddBackgroundText`: true/false to add Text to Background image
-   - `AddBackgroundOverlay`: true/false to add the defined `overlayfile` to Background image
-   - `fontcolor`: Color of Font Text.
+- `fontcolor`: Color of font text.
-   - `bordercolor`: Color of Border.
+- `bordercolor`: Color of border.
-   - `minPointSize`: Min Size of Text in Poster.
+- `minPointSize`: Minimum size of text in poster.
-   - `maxPointSize`: Max Size of Text in Poster.
+- `maxPointSize`: Maximum size of text in poster.
 - `borderwidth`: Border width.
+- `MaxWidth`: Maximum width of text box.
+- `MaxHeight`: Maximum height of text box.
+- `text_offset`: Text box offset from the bottom of the picture.

+### BackgroundOverlayPart

+- `fontAllCaps`: Set to `true` for all caps text, else `false`.
+- `AddOverlay`: Set to `true` to add the defined background overlay file to the background image.
+- `AddBorder`: Set to `true` to add a border to the background image.
+- `AddText`: Set to `true` to add text to the background image.
+- `fontcolor`: Color of font text.
+- `bordercolor`: Color of border.
+- `minPointSize`: Minimum size of text in background image.
+- `maxPointSize`: Maximum size of text in background image.
+- `borderwidth`: Border width.
-   - `MaxWidth`: Max width of text_box
+- `MaxWidth`: Maximum width of text box in background image.
-   - `MaxHeight`: Max height of text_box
+- `MaxHeight`: Maximum height of text box in background image.
-   - `text_offset`: text_box offset from bottom of the picture
+- `text_offset`: Text box offset from the bottom of the background picture.

 3. Rename the config file to `config.json`.
 4. Place the `overlay.png`, or whatever file you defined earlier in `overlayfile`, and `Rocky.ttf` font, or whatever font you defined earlier in `font` files in the same directory as PosterMaker.ps1 which is `$ScriptRoot`.